fwupd/fwupd/plugins/mtd/README.md

 data section and then parse the metadata from that.
 Any of the firmware formats supported by `fwupdtool get-firmware-gtypes` that can provide a version can be used.

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### MtdMetadataOffset

+The offset to start searching within the MTD partition when using `FirmwareGType`.
+This is provided to avoid dumping a huge amount of MTD data to access a tiny chunk of data that will not be before a known offset.

+Since: 1.9.1

+### MtdMetadataSize

+The size of data to read from the MTD partition when using `FirmwareGType`.
+This is provided to avoid dumping a huge amount of MTD data to access a tiny chunk of data.

+Since: 1.9.1

 ## Vendor ID Security

 The vendor ID is set from the system vendor, for example `DMI:LENOVO`